 - Moment of Silence: At the end of the penultimate chapter, it slowly turns very silent as your own life fades away.

 - Mind Screw: In the last chapter, just after exiting the Temple, going over the top of the archway/corridor that leads into the snow takes you into some pretty weird places otherwise inaccessible, including long patches of dark nothingness and the top of the cliff where the silhouettes of cloth creatures are spawning.

-- Mood Motif: Certain musical instruments heard in the game are associated with various events.
+- Mood Motif: Certain musical instruments heard in the game are associated with various events, with the cello mainly representing the player character.
 For an example, bass flute is for the white figure seen at the end of most chapters.
 Certain instruments play only when being with a companion.

 - Mr. Exposition: When you activate the shrine at the end of each level, an Ancestor will show you a visual representation of historical events.